There isn't any country currently run as a pure democracy, though most are run on democratic principles. Emma Espejo/Getty Images

 The second major type of modern democracy is the "parliamentary model," in which the people don't vote directly for the chief executive.
 Instead, they vote for the members of Parliament, and whichever political party wins a majority of seats in Parliament gets to choose the chief executive, who is called the prime minister.
 The prime minister is usually the head of the political party in power.

 There are 36 parliamentary republics in the world, plus an additional 36 constitutional monarchies, where there's both a prime minister and a monarch, who acts as a figurehead with no real power.
-Ireland, Fiji and Bangladesh are examples of countries whose government is based on the parliamentary model.
+Ireland, Fiji and Bangladesh are examples of countries whose government derives from the parliamentary model.
 The modern U.K. is a constitutional monarchy.

-One major difference between presidential and parliamentary democracies is that parliamentary systems have fewer checks on power, since the executive and legislative branches are controlled by the same party.
-That means that there's generally less gridlock in parliamentary politics, which is great for the party in power, but less so for the minority opposition.
+One major difference between presidential and parliamentary democracies is that parliamentary systems have fewer checks on power since the same party controls the executive and legislative branches.
+That means there's generally less gridlock in parliamentary politics, which is great for the party in power, but less so for the minority opposition.

-"The presidential system is set up to move slowly," says Dickson.
+"The presidential system is set up to move slowly," Dickson says.
 "Nobody could just ram things through and overwhelm minority rights."

 Interestingly, citizens of both the U.S. and the U.K. are among 12 countries where the majority of people are dissatisfied with how democracy is working, according to a 2019 Pew survey.